-Positive behaviour support is an evidence based approach which aims to reduce challenging behaviour by increasing a person’s quality of life.
+Positive behaviour support is an evidence-based approach which aims to reduce behaviours of concern by increasing a person’s quality of life.

-Senses Australia psychologists and clinical psychologist work closely with clients, their families and carers, supporters and other stakeholders to explore the person’s needs, their environment and their overall quality of life.
-We work together to gain a shared understanding of why a person may be needing to engage in behaviours of concern.
+Senses Australia’s Positive Behaviour Support Practitioners work closely with you, your family and carers, supporters and other stakeholders to explore your needs and your overall quality of life.
+Together we aim to gain a shared understanding of you and your needs, working to reduce behaviours of concern through the process.

 We do this by:

-- Using a person centred approach to planning the types of support and services that our clients need.
-Together with our clients, and those that know them well, we gain an understanding of what is going well and what needs to change or look different in order to enhance our client’s quality of life.
+- Using a collaborative, person centred approach to plan the types of supports and services you need.
+Together we gain an understanding of what is going well and what needs to change or look different in order to enhance your quality of life

-- Helping families and carers to identify causes of behaviour.
+- Helping families and key individuals to identify causes of behaviour

-- Supporting families, carers and stakeholders to feel empowered to understand a person’s individual needs and how these needs can be met.
+- Supporting families, carers and stakeholders to feel empowered to understand your individual needs and how these needs can be met

 WOULD YOU LIKE MORE INFORMATION?

-Contact us with any queries you may have regarding disability therapy or our Positive Behaviour approach today.
+Contact us with any queries you may have regarding disability therapy or our Positive Behaviour approach.